dividab/tsconfig-paths-webpack-plugin/README.md

   respective `.ts` entry file.
 * an absolute path to the configuration file.

+#### silent _(boolean) (default=false)_

+If true, no console.log messages will be emitted.
+Note that most error messages are emitted via webpack which is not affected by this flag.

+#### logLevel _(string) (default=warn)_

+Can be `info`, `warn` or `error` which limits the log output to the specified log level.
+Beware of the fact that errors are written to stderr and everything else is written to stderr (or stdout if logInfoToStdOut is true).

 #### colors _(boolean) (default=true)_

 If `false`, disables built-in colors in logger messages.

+#### logInfoToStdOut _(boolean) (default=false)_

+This is important if you read from stdout or stderr and for proper error handling.
+The default value ensures that you can read from stdout e.g. via pipes or you use webpack -j to generate json output.

 ## How to test